 In 2014, the Missouri Division of Workers’ Compensation received 4,998 reports of injury from employers for the County of St. Charles alone.
 Of the total final work comp trials in 2014, the then existing St. Charles Division handled the third most in the state.

-The St. Charles Division of Workers’ Compensation no longer exists as of July 1, 2015.
+The St. Charles Division of Workers’ Compensation closed around 2015.
 It had existed for decades.
-The last two Judges of the Division were Judge Gorman and Judge Kohner with Clerks Cathy and Lynn.
-Judge Kohner is now at the St. Louis Division.
-All cases formerly handled by the St. Charles division have now been absorbed by the St. Louis Division of Workers’ Compensation.
-If you were hired or injured in St. Charles, you are still entitled to work comp benefits.
-The only difference now is that your case will be heard in St. Louis and assigned a St. Louis Judge, and you will have to travel to St. Louis for your case.
+The two Judges of the Division at that time were Judge Gorman and Judge Kohner with Clerks Cathy and Lynn.
+Judge Kohner then moved to the St. Louis Division.
+All cases formerly handled by the St. Charles division were then absorbed by the St. Louis Division of Workers’ Compensation.
+If you were hired or injured in St. Charles, you were still entitled to work comp benefits.
+The only difference was is that your case was heard in St. Louis and assigned a St. Louis Judge, and you had to travel to St. Louis for your case.
+That is no longer the case now that the St. Charles Division has re-opened.

 Our office headquarters is located in St. Louis at the old Affton Firehouse in south county.
 Our office regularly appears at the St. Louis Division of Workers’ Compensation.
 This allows injured workers in St. Charles a convenient location considering St. Louis is handling the St. Charles docket.